pwmt/pwmt.github.io/content/projects/zathura/plugins/zathura-pdf-mupdf.md

 The *zathura-pdf-mupdf* plugin adds PDF support to zathura by using the [mupdf](http://mupdf.com/) rendering library. *mupdf* has to be built with *-fPIC* before it can be linked successfully to our plugin.
-You have to use at least version 0.2.3.
+For the latest version you have to use at least mupdf >= 1.2.
 If you are using the git version of *mupdf*, make sure you checkout the *mupdf-git* branch in our plugin repository.

 ## Dependencies
 * [mupdf](http://mupdf.com/)